Nihar-Debnath/OS/lecture-13-(sjf-&-priority-&-rr)/09_rrs_example.md

 **Create a Gantt Chart using Round Robin (TQ = 2)**

 We use a queue to keep track of processes.
-At each step, we execute a process for up to 2 units
----or until it finishes.
+At each step, we execute a process for up to 2 units or until it finishes.

 #### 🔹 t = 0